Kotzk: History

-From roughly 1838–1859, Menachem Mendel Morgenstern lived in seclusion from his followers except for his family (which included at least 3 future Rebbes, his son, Dovid, grandson Chaim Yisrael, and son in law Avraham Bornstein), the future Gerer Rebbe who would become known as the Chidushei HaRim, the Gastainer Rebber and the Vorker Rebbbe.
+From roughly 1838–1859, Menachem Mendel Morgenstern lived in seclusion from his followers except for his family (which included at least 3 future Rebbes, his son, Dovid, grandson Chaim Yisrael, and son in law Avraham Bornstein), the future Gerer Rebbe who would become known as the Chidushei HaRim, the Gastainer Rebber and the Vorker Rebbe.
 After his death, he had already amassed a large following.
 His eldest son, Dovid Morgenstern (1809–1893) succeeded him as the Kotzker rebbe, despite minor criticism from his followers who wanted Yitzchak Meir Alter (1799–1866) to succeed him as Kotzker rebbe.
 It was around this time that Avrohom Bornsztain (1838–1910), a leading disciple of Menachem Mendel Morgenstern founded the Sochatchov Hasidic dynasty based in Sochaczew.
 This alongside the rejected leadership of Yitzchak Meir Alter led to several minor splits amongst the community.
 Before the Holocaust, Kotzk was of the largest Hasidic groups which number in the tens of thousands.
 Among the last Kotzker rebbes before the Holocaust, was Yitzchak Zelig Morgenstern (1866–1939), the fourth Kotzker rebbe who served as a member of the Moetzes Gedolei HaTorah and his brother Tsvi Hirsh Morgenstern, (1858–1920), Kotzk Lukov Rebbe.
 During the Holocaust a huge percentage of the community was murdered, including Tsvi Hirsch's successor as Kotzk Lukov Rebbe, his son Joseph Aaron Morgenstern (1891-1942, murdered by Nazis).
 Following the atrocities of the Holocaust, some of the remaining Hasidim of Kotzk immigrated to Chicago alongside the sixth and last Kotzker rebbe, David Solomon Morgenstern (1904–1962).
 After his death, the community split into several fractions, the largest of which was led by Mendel Meir Morgenstern (1921–2013) who was a grandson of Yitzchak Zelig Morgenstern and the founder of the Israeli branch of Kotzk based out of Bnei Brak.

 Descendents of the Kotzk Lukov Rebbe republished/self-published Ateret Zvi, a Torah commentary by Tsvi Hirsh of Lukov, and Joseph Aaron's only Holocaust-surviving son, David J Morgan, (1918–1987) published Truth and Wisdom of Judaism, an English compilation of Torah ethics and Chassidic teachings.
-David J Morgan's only son, Dr Joseph Morgan, the first in 18 generations to not be a Rabbi, researches and develops drugs, using Kotzker concepts of radical truth-seeking, against chemical war nerve agents and toxins, at www.KotzkerPhfarma.com.
-David J Morgan documented the deaths of 75 Kotzker relatives in Yad Vashem in Jerusalem.